neurospin/ginkgo/README.md

 and [creating pages](https://jekyllrb.com/docs/pages/).

 - **GitLab**: Simply fork this repository and start editing the `_config.yml` file!
-- **GitHub**: Fork this reposity and create a branch named `gh-pages`, then start editing the `_config.yml` file!
+- **GitHub**: Fork this repository and create a branch named `gh-pages`, then start editing the `_config.yml` file!
 The `.gitlab-ci.yml` file is only needed for GitLab Pages, so feel free to delete this if you are using GitHub instead.

 ## Install local